slhenty/machine-learning-pattern-guide/README.md

 ## Format

-For fairly obvious reasons, I'm using a Jupyter notebook to record the patterns and provide functioning examples of ML code.
+In keeping with ML practices, a Jupyter notebook is used to record the patterns and provide functioning examples of ML code.

 ## Guide